akuklev/Literate_Kotlin/structured-ownership.md

 (TODO: Discuss effect polymorphism and capability propagation modelled after ideas proposed for Scala3)

 We also can apply the `restricted` modifier to object arguments and variables it is used in Scala3 for checked references, but we don't have to if the declared types of respective objects are object interfaces or classes.
-We can enjoy the same static safety and flexibility as Scala3.captureChecking with less clutter.
+With respect to capability checking, our object classes and object interfaces are exactly the same as their capability classes.

 # Scopes and managed references